wu9007/pocket/README.md

 # Pocket🚀

-If you have an improvement, I will be happy to get a pull request from you!
-[Github](https://github.com/HunterVillage/pocket)

----

 To get a Git project into your build:
 **Step 1.** Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories: